 Sharan joined Watsi on February 22nd, 2017.
-25 other people also joined Watsi on that day!
-Sharan's most recent donation supported Naomi, a single mother-of-three from Kenya, to fund a surgery to remove her gallstones.
+Three months ago, Sharan joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Sharan's most recent donation supported Margaret, a 41-year-old farmer from Kenya, to fund a thyroidectomy.

 Naomi is a single mother of three, all of which are still in school.
 Naomi earns a living through casual jobs, like washing clothes for her neighbors.
 In 2018, she started experiencing pain on the right side of her abdomen.
 She was diagnosed with gallstones and her surgeon has shared that she needs a laparotomy.
 Unfortunately, she could not afford the surgery until a neighbor, who is one of our supportive staff, told her about the Watsi program.
 If not treated Naomi will continue to experience pain and may develop an infection or inflammation.
 Fortunately our medical partner, African Mission Healthcare, can help.
 Now, they are asking for your help to fund this $788 surgery.
 “When I did not have this condition I was able to provide for my children, but now I have difficulties so I plead for help.
 I hope to get well so that I can take care of my family,” shared Naomi.